Armiinygh/Shallowing-NN/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/Armiinygh/Shallowing-NN.svg)](https://github.com/Armiinygh/Shallowing-NN/commits/main)
 [![Issues](https://img.shields.io/github/issues/Armiinygh/Shallowing-NN.svg)](https://github.com/Armiinygh/Shallowing-NN/issues)

-An implementation of Shallow Neural Networks for the seminar 'Understanding Deep Learning' in the Winter Semester 2025.
+An implementation of Shallow Neural Networks for the seminar 'Understanding Deep Learning' in the Summer Semester 2025.
 This project explores the capabilities and limitations of shallow neural networks using the MNIST dataset as a benchmark.

 ## Authors